Chathumantha085/Skill-Sharing-Learning-Platform-for-University-/README.md

 Main objectives of system.

 1) User Management

    • Users can register and log in using email and password.

    • Users can edit their profile details.

    • Users can view other users’ public profiles.

    • Users can follow/unfollow other users.

    • Users can delete their accounts.

 3) Skill Sharing Posts

    • Users can create posts to share skills, experiences, or knowledge.

    • Users can upload up to 3 photos or short videos (max: 30 sec) per post.

    • Users can add descriptions to their posts.

    • Users can edit or delete their posts.

    • Users can view posts made by others.

 5) Learning Progress Updates

    • Users can create posts about their learning progress.

    • Predefined templates are available to help users document progress.

    • Users can edit or delete their progress update posts.

 7) Learning Plan Sharing

    • Users can create structured learning plans with topics, resources, and timelines.

    • Users can edit and update learning plans.

    • Users can delete learning plans if needed.

 9) Interactivity & Engagement

    • Users can like posts.

    • Users can comment on posts.

    • Users can edit or delete their own comments.

-• Post owners can delete comments on their posts
+   • Post owners can delete comments on their posts.